Carrillo wonder strike sparks late Peru party

 France topped the group with seven points, with Denmark runners-up on five after the teams played out a dull 0-0 draw in Moscow.

-Australia had needed to beat Peru and for France to defeat Denmark so the result was academic for the Socceroos.
+Australia had needed to beat Peru and for France to defeat Denmark so the result was academic.

-But Bert van Marwijk’s side would have felt it was a case of deja vu, as they surged forward in numbers but lacked the polish to conjure a score.
+But Bert van Marwijk’s side would have felt it a dreary case of deja vu, as his players surged forward in numbers but lacked the polish to conjure a score.

+The Dutchman, who took the Netherlands to the final at the 2010 World Cup in South Africa, complained that Carrillo’s goal should have been ruled out for offside and signed off from his short-term assignment with mixed feelings.

+“The second goal was a very lucky goal, so we don’t have luck in all three of the games,” Van Marwijk, who guided the Socceroos to a 2-1 loss against France and a 1-1 draw against Denmark, told reporters.

 Captain Mile Jedinak blazed over the bar in the fifth minute while winger Mathew Leckie was denied in the goalmouth by a scrambling defense in the 36th.